Electricity meters are installed in almost every Australian home and business and have three uses:

 - May be used by Networks in conjunction with simple load control devices , such as ripple control, to provide benefits to all users.

-- In use in Victoria and some NSW locations.
+- In use in Victoria with some also installed in other parts of Australia

 - Have all the capabilities of Interval Meters and communication technology enabling data to be retrieved remotely.